Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 That's it!
 You've now created a Threefold Connect account.

-All that is left to do, is to create a Threefold Connect wallet.
+All that is left to do is to create a Threefold Connect wallet.
 This is very simple.

 Let's go!